bbjoverbeek/Error_Group_name_not_found/README.md

 ## Who did what?

 ### Björn
-labeled each line of the script (D for Dialoge etc.) using regular expressions.
+- Labeled each line of the script (D for Dialoge etc.) using regular expressions.

 ### Dennis
-put the '.str'(the subtitle)  file into a dictionary.
-Using the format: {number{time: x, text:"x"}}
+- Put the '.str'(the subtitle) file into a dictionary using the format: {number{time: x, text:"x"}}

 ### Noor
-searched for libraries that would compare two strings or files and give the similarity ratio.
+- Searched for libraries that would compare two strings or files and give the similarity ratio.
-She came up with different possible options for an extra application of the data.
+- She came up with different possible options for an extra application of the data.

 ### Oscar
-made the website using Flask. (user interface).
+- Made the website using Flask (user interface).
-He made function that takes a url from IMSDb and makes a text file.
+- He made a function that takes a url from IMSDb and makes a text file.

 ## How to use the program / reproduce the results:
 We used a web-based user interface, using flask.
-And on this website it is possible to retreave the program for the script and the subtitles data.
+On this website it is possible to retreave the program for the script and the subtitles data.